‘We’ll Meet Again’ Host Ann Curry Shares Inspiring Stories Of Hope And Courage

 “My father was an occupation soldier.
 My mother was a war bride.
 She was– they were both 18 years old.
 They fell in love,” Curry said.

 She went on to add that the Navy tried to discourage him, especially since it was something that just wasn’t allowed at the time.
-Ann Curry believes that the Navy was only trying to help him not to make such a risky commitment at 18-years-old, but in the end he decided to follow his heart.
+Ann Curry believes that the Navy was only trying to help him not to make such a risky commitment at 18-years-old, but in the end, he decided to follow his heart.

-The first heartwarming episode titled “Children of WWII” first revolves around the compelling story Reiko Nagumo.
-A video posted to the PBS Facebook page reveals that during that time Reiko, who is of Japanese and American descent, was sent as a child to an internment camp during World War II.
+The first heartwarming episode titled “Children of WWII” revolves around the compelling story of Reiko Nagumo.
+A video posted to the PBS Facebook page reveals that Reiko, who is of Japanese and American descent, was sent as a child to an internment camp during World War II.
 She’s searching for the childhood friend, Mary Frances, who not only befriended her but stood up for the frightened girl.

 “I need to see her, and it gets more and more urgent the older I get,” Reiko states in the video.